AK-Homberger/Satellite-Dish-Positioner/README.md

 ![22KhZ-Signal](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/22kHz-Signal.JPG)

-The delay values had to be djusted for the faster ESP8266.
-The delay with 21 microseconds work perfectly.
+The delay values in the code had to be adjusted for the faster ESP8266.
+The delay with 21 microseconds works perfectly.

 The motor gets the 12 Volt power via the coax connection.
 Be careful with the coax connector when the device is powerd.
 A shortcut between core and shield would instantly destroy the inductor coil (it can only handle about 300 mA).